petros-d/docs/docs/enterprise/install-azure-standard.md

 ---
-title: "Azure AKS Installation Guide"
+sidebar_label: 'Azure'
-navTitle: "Standard Installation"
+title: 'Install Astronomer Enterprise on Azure AKS'
-description: "How to install Astronomer Enterprise on Azure Kubernetes Service (AKS) to run Apache Airflow."
+id: install-azure-enterprise
 ---

 This guide describes the steps to install Astronomer Enterprise on Azure, which allows you to deploy and scale [Apache Airflow](https://airflow.apache.org/) on an [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/) (AKS) cluster.